nancypannu03/PyBer1_Analysis/README.md

 student_avg_df.loc[:,["math_score"]]
 ​
 ### Deliverable 6: Summarize Your Findings
-In the cell below, write a few sentences to describe any discoveries you made while performing your analysis along with any additional analysis you believe would be worthwhile.

 #### Write a few sentences to describe any discoveries that you made while performing your analysis.

  -From the analysis we can depict that the public schools have more average school budget than the charter schools.
 The average reading scores of both the schools (public and charter ) are more than the average math scores.
  -By using the groupby, count, and sort_values functions we can conclude that Montgomery High School has the highest number of students followed by Green High         School.
  -By using the 'groupby' , 'mean' functions we can deduce that the average math scores for the charter schools(of grade 9 t0 12) is more than the public schools.

 #### Include any additional analysis that you believe would be worthwhile.